saltstack-formulas/collectd-formula/README.rst

 ================
-template-formula
+collectd-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A salt formula that installs and configures collectd.
+The system statistics collection daemon.

 .. note::